 - Is the office or work area the principal place where you perform the duties of your employment?

 - Do you use the office or work area regularly to perform the duties of your employment?

-If you answered NO to any of these questions, you may not claim home office or work area expenses.
+NO to any of these questions, you may not claim home office or work area expenses.